SM Spirituality Media

 Brahman and ātman

-The advaita (non-dual) move that defines the dominant strand of Vedānta is the identification of the inner self (ātman) with the absolute (brahman). Ādi Śaṅkara, in the eighth century, was the philosopher who systematised the case: the apparent multiplicity of selves and world is māyā — appearance, not finally real — and the only thing that is unconditionally there is the one consciousness in which the appearance arises, which is brahman.
-This consciousness, looked at from the inside, is what each apparent individual takes themselves to be; that is ātman.
-The two words name the same reality from outside and from inside.
-Other Vedāntic schools — Rāmānuja's viśiṣṭādvaita, Madhva's dvaita — treat the relationship as inseparable but distinguishable, or as eternally distinct.
+The advaita (non-dual) move that defines the dominant strand of Vedānta§ is the identification of the inner self (ātman) with the absolute (brahman). Ādi Śaṅkara§, in the eighth century, systematised the case.
+The apparent multiplicity of selves and world is māyā: appearance, not finally real.
+The only thing that is unconditionally there is the one consciousness in which the appearance arises.
+That is brahman.
+Looked at from the inside, this same consciousness is what each apparent individual takes themselves to be.
+That is ātman.
+The two words name the same reality: one from outside, one from inside.
+Other Vedāntic schools take a different view.
+Rāmānuja's viśiṣṭādvaita treats the relationship as inseparable but distinguishable.
+Madhva's dvaita holds that individual self and absolute are eternally distinct.
 The English-language non-dual tradition almost entirely descends from the advaita line.

 Where to encounter it in the index